jhumigas/b-on-rails/README.md

 * ngFileUpload
 * Devise

 ui.bootstrap is disabled for compatibility reasons.
+This issue should be resolved before deployment.

 # Database